Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 The goal in measuring technician performance is to end up with a month-by-month forecast of total labor and parts revenue along with gross profit for the coming year with the highest degree of accuracy and a minimum amount of effort.

-Before diving in, it is important to outline five different categories of work.
-Each of these categories should be forecasted independently and seen as different businesses.
+Before diving in, outline the five different categories of work.
+Each of these categories should be forecast independently and seen as different businesses.

 1. CP Competitive includes LOF or “the works” services that are nationally advertised and competitively priced.